dosreislab/dosreislab.github.io/_posts/2024-08-18-mcmctree-cluster.md

 # 4. Check the MCMC results once the job has finished

-Congratulations You have submitted your firt job to the cluster!
+Congratulations, you have submitted your firt job to the cluster!
 Once the jobs have finished, you can check the results.
 You will see four files have been created:

 ```
 mcmctree-job.sh.o3803592.1 mcmctree-job.sh.o3803592.2 mcmctree-job.sh.o3803592.3 mcmctree-job.sh.o3803592.4